 - To help you learn while doing and to offset the cost of your education, departmental assistantships are also available.
 Learn more.

-To accommodate our students' busy schedules, courses for this program are available on the weekends at both the main UB campus and the Universities at Shady Grove in Rockville, Md.
+All required D.P.A. courses are conducted in-person as seminars with small class sizes to facilitate student-faculty interactions.
+To accommodate our students' busy schedules, these required courses are scheduled only on the weekends and cycle between the main UB campus and the Universities at Shady Grove in Rockville, Md.

 This 48-credit doctoral program is geared toward working public administration professionals, senior-level public managers and prospective faculty.